Reducing the numbers eligible for release on temporary licence will mean fewer people have the chance to become law abiding citizens and taxpayers.

 People being considered for open conditions are subject to a thorough risk assessment.
 Far from being an ‘automatic right’, in order to be granted release into the community on ROTL, prisoners are subject to a further risk assessment and must demonstrate exemplary behaviour.
 They can have their licence revoked and be returned to closed conditions at anytime if their behaviour gives cause for concern.

 The Prison Reform Trust has worked with a number of prisoners on ROTL.
 They are valued members of the staff team and make a good contribution to our work.

 Companies such as Timpsons and National Grid employ people on ROTL.
 Many go on to work full time for the organisations.

 More could be done to encourage other employers to follow their lead so that more people leaving prison have a job to go to.

 Ministry of Justice figures show that just 26 per cent of people entered employment on release from prison in 2012-13.
 Yet research shows that having a job, somewhere safe to live and family support are the three things that cut the risk of reoffending.

 The review should seek to extend opportunities for rehabilitation – not create unnecessary and burdensome restrictions.

 Proposals to tag prisoners on ROTL are too risk averse for most and too expensive.
 Reducing the numbers eligible for open conditions and ROTL will mean fewer people have the chance to become law abiding citizens and taxpayers.

 Mark Day is head of policy and communications at the Prison Reform TrustLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.